Queex/arnaq/installation/README.md

 them.

-These are stored as files outside R in order to make it possible for them to be automatically generated (or at least generated in part) by an upstream pipeline.
+These are stored as files outside R in order to make it possible for them to be automatically generated (or at least generated in part) by an upstream pipeline, and to provide a record of the settings used outside the R session.

 ## External Support Files (.gtf)